 This short story is written by one of my grade 10 students.
-The short story reveals the thoughts and regrets of a teenagers about friendship.
+The short story reveals the thoughts and regrets of a teenager about friendship.
 The writer’s creative wording in his short story has made the piece interesting to read.
 Also, the description and imagery help characterize the main character effectively.

 A Bleak Paradise

 It was a bright and particularly cold day in January.
 The clock had just struck three quarters past eight.
 I was routinely preparing to exit the house for school.
 However, as I started to open the door, I felt there was no reason for me to announce my departure, as I did not expect anyone to acknowledge my statement.

 The winter day was cold, but my outfit had enough insulation to make me impervious to the frigid temperatures.
 I took a stroll through my typical detour, as it was a less crowded and more peaceful road to my school.
 The path was, at most, a paradise for my pensive disposition and, at least, a place to ruminate unperturbed.

 The detour would sunder me from the rest of the world in the short moment I passed through it, just as the door of my sleeping chamber would, when I enveloped myself with frivolous thoughts after securing its lock.

 Walking through the detour would bring me ineffable joy; I was free of any extraneous interaction, which meant that I could preserve my mental sanctuary.
 I was away from the bustle of the roads, the clamour of the people, and especially the thorns of bonding, as I always considered friendship as the fable of the two hedgehogs trying to warm each other during a blizzard; the more intimate they got, the sharper their thorns would feel.